pedrolcn/dl-framework/README.md

 So far nothing is done, but the implementation of the computational graph object is underway, along with it's interfaces and some unit tests

-I decided to start with the comp graph object since it would most likely be the most complex as the tensor object and operations shouldn't stray too far from pretty vanilla NumPy
+I decided to start with the comp graph object since it would most likely be the most complex since the tensor object and operations shouldn't stray too far from pretty vanilla NumPy